JetBrains/intellij-sdk-docs/topics/reference_guide/ui_themes/themes_extras.md

 The horizontal scroll bar background color is set by `ScrollBar.background`.
 This background color is visible only if the horizontal scroll bar's `*.trackColor` has transparency.

-At this time the vertical scrollbar background color cannot be customized.
+At this time, the vertical scrollbar background color cannot be customized.

 **Windows/Linux Name Attributes**